 It is a requirement under the Food Act 2008 that any person handling food for the public must demonstrate adequate experience or training.

 The Shire has available to all food businesses, community groups and charities a free online training course in food safety.
 Add FoodSafe Online to your cart and then use the code FSAUGMR317 at the checkout which will remove the associated cost.
 Upon completion, the course will generate a certificate as proof of completion.
 The training package is also available in languages other than English.

-If you are applying for a liquor licence, you may need to apply for a Section 39 certificate and a Section 40 certificate from this Shire’s planning services.
-Please consult with the Department of Racing, Gaming and Liquor first to determine any requirements.
+If you are applying for a liquor licence, you may need to apply for a Section 39 certificate.
+Please consult with the Department of Local Government, Sport and Cultural Industries first to determine any requirements.